greyhavens/msoy/src/as/com/threerings/msoy/README.txt

 - We could use the setter methods on DObject properties to generate dobj events, but so far I haven't gone there.

-- We need a realistic HashMap implementation.
-Using Object properties (a-la my SimpleMap) is not going to cut it because keys must always be Strings.<strike>and there's no way to *really* remove a value from an Object (you can set the property to null, but now the property is forever defined: the key is not cleared)</strike>
-  ***Update: the 'delete' operator removes properties.

-  mx.utils.UIDUtil.getUID() can be used to generate a (huge) unique String for any object for use as a key or something.

-  It might be worth waiting, I think it's very probable that Adobe will add in a Hashtable class to the standard libraries...

 - Since we cannot do streaming via reflection like we do in Java, each Streamable class needs to define its own readObject/writeObject methods.
   At one point we thought that maybe we could just write the class